• How to create invoices for your limited company

 Step 3: Label and identify your invoice

-It might sound obvious, but make sure to clearly label your invoice with the actual word ‘Invoice’ in a prominent position at the top of your document, in a bold or title font.
-This will ensure that your client knows exactly what they have received, and helps to avoid it being misplaced or buried amongst other mail.
+It might sound obvious, but make sure to clearly label your invoice with the word ‘Invoice’ in a prominent position at the top of your document, in a bold or title font.
+This will ensure that your client knows exactly what they have received.
+It also helps prevent it from being misplaced or buried amongst other mail.

 Government guidelines also require you to include a unique identification number, also known as the invoice number, on every invoice you send.
-This is a useful and important feature, as it helps both you and your client to keep track of invoices at any time, be it to chase up late payments or review a past transaction.
+This is a valuable and important feature, as it helps you and your client keep track of invoices at any time – e.g. to chase up late payments or review a past transaction.

-How you choose to formulate your unique identification number is completely up to you.
-Most companies opt for a sequence of numbers that work in a consecutive pattern, whilst others choose to combine both letters and numbers.
-Whatever format you choose, keep them consistent and use a pattern that will link to your internal systems, so that you can quickly distinguish different invoice types and clients.
+How you formulate your unique identification number is entirely up to you.
+Most companies opt for a sequence of numbers that work in a consecutive pattern, while others combine letters and numbers.
+Whatever format you choose, keep them consistent and use a pattern that will link to your internal systems to quickly distinguish different invoice types and clients.

 Placing the invoice number at the top right or left-hand side of the invoice will help make it easy to spot.